Lightstreamer/Lightstreamer-toolkit-socket.io-benchmark/README.md

 ### Required libs ###
 *   netty-3.5.8.Final.jar

 You can download netty from its website ( [Netty](http://netty.io/) ).
-The use of a newer or older version of the library may or may result in a working client.
+The use of a newer or older version of the library may or may not result in a working client.
 In any case, if using a different version, update the jar name when necessary.
 Once downloaded place it under a newly created lib folder under the client folder.

 ### Compile ###